Digital Mineralogy Hub Facility

 Sample Preparation Laboratory

-The DMH has a suite of equipment that facilitates vacuum mount impregnation and manual and automated polishing that is often required to prepare samples for electron microscopy.
+The DMH has access to a suite of equipment that facilitates vacuum mount impregnation and manual and automated polishing that is often required to prepare samples for electron microscopy.

 The TIMA solution addresses applications such as mineral liberation analysis, process optimization, remediation, and search for precious metals and rare earths.